rubendal/Sm4sh-Calculator/README.md

 * All knockback/damage modifiers are available (Rage, Aura, Monado, Deep Breathing, Crouch cancel, Charge Smash, Staleness)
 * Search desired total KB or search with X or Y components
-* Using X or Y components will calculate best and worst DI angles and percents needed to get inputted knockback
+* Using X or Y components will calculate best and worst DI angles and percents needed to get inputted knockback with the hitstun difference
 * WBKB isn't supported due to being weight related

+### To Do
+* Find distance launched formula
+* Change it to calculate distance once formula has been discovered

 ## Issues
 You can [open an Issue here](https://github.com/rubendal/Sm4sh-Calculator-Web/issues) or DM me on [Twitter](https://twitter.com/Ruben_dal), all KH API related issues will be sent to [Frannsoft](https://github.com/Frannsoft/FrannHammer)